 The problem is easy to see.
 The public sees that every celebrity death ends in a wrongful death lawsuit.
 Every silly celebrity and pseudo-celebrity dispute also ends up as a lawsuit.
 Look at this crazy battle published on Deadspin today, involving Erin Andrews.
 You can find one every single day if you look.
-So, the public weighs the merits of these lawsuits, finding that more often than not they are at best unsustainable and, at worst, ridiculous.
-The take home message?
-These suits are indicative of all lawsuits.
+So, the public weighs the merits of these lawsuits, finding that more often than not they are unsustainable and, at worst, ridiculous.
+The take-home message?
+These suits indicate all lawsuits.

 What can personal injury lawyers do?
 First, pick cases where the clients are credible.
 You can’t prep your client into being an honest and decent person.
 Juries figure it out over the course of the trial.
 This is the single biggest thing in overcoming jurors who are predisposed to mistrust the plaintiff.

 It is easy for personal injury lawyers to think they’ve won the case on their own.
 Every lawyer thinks this way on some level.
 I write this like I’m the high horse voice of reason, but I can’t help but do it, too, in my mind.
 But look back at the cases you have won big.
 Those clients were credible, weren’t they?
 Most likely, you won those cases on the plaintiff’s direct examination.